belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/113-generate-user-data-multipleVM.md

-From the configuration in step 112 , the Boot sequence is looking up the location. `http://192.168.100.1/autoinstall/`
+From the configuration in step 112 ( refer to manual step 112) , the Boot sequence is looking up the location. `http://192.168.100.1/autoinstall/`

 This is from the following code